About the Conference

 Haiyun Ma, Frostburg State University

-Nahed Samour, Humboldt University
+Nahed Samour, Radboud University.

 Stephen Sheehi, College of William & Mary

-Panel 4: Constructing the Narrative: Islamophobia and the Media
+Constructing the Narrative: Islamophobia and the Media

 Spencer Ackerman, The Nation